KaynenPellegrino/Kaynen_Pellegrino/index.md

 ### Reasoning For Artificial Intelligence

 Since a young age, Artificial Intelligence was my Pandora's Box.
 I knew all of the horror stories, and all of the potential outcomes, but I didn't care.
-I wanted to tame the beast to be the one who developed true sentience, and was able to show that it wasn't an evil or impossible task.
+I wanted to tame the beast, to be the one who developed true sentience and was able to show that it wasn't an evil or impossible task.
 I knew from a young age that Artifical Intelligence was the future, and that the only way we would ever truly expand beyond this star was with it's assistance.
 So, I made my plans and acted.
 <!-- But also, Skynet.
 We're talking about it, you're thinking about it, that's a win for me-->
 ### What Are My Goals?